extaraordinary/data_visualization/README.md

 A hands-on tutorial notebook covering data visualization with **Matplotlib**, **Seaborn**, and **Plotly** — from basic line and bar plots through statistical plots, multi-panel figures, and interactive dashboards.

-Welcome to the Data Visualization repository!
 This project showcases various plotting and data visualization techniques using Matplotlib and Seaborn, two powerful libraries in Python.
 It includes a Jupyter Notebook that demonstrates how to create effective visualizations and interpret data through different types of plots.

 ## Contents